PAPIsdotio/general/cfp-tips-rules.md

 Only reviewers will see this.
 Please take care here to refrain from identifying who you are since our first round of review is blind, and we appreciate your efforts to respect that as much as possible.

-It's ok to use the abstract as a teaser of your presentation, but please use the *Details* field to go into more depth about what you’ll cover and to be as specific as possible on the content of your presentation.
+It's ok to use the abstract as a teaser of your presentation, but please use the *Details* field to go into more depth about what you’ll cover, and to be as specific as possible on the content of your presentation.
+You can think of this as an "extended abstract", and the recommended length is 2000 characters or more.
 We invite you to...

-- include an outline (with rough time estimates)
 - reveal the "secret sauce" of your presentation
 - explain any twists you’ll include that may not be evident in the title or abstract
+- include references and comparisons to related work
-- let us know if you will also be sharing code or an API (and links to them, if any).
+- let us know if you will be showing a demo, sharing code, or an API (and give links to them, if any)
+- include an outline of your presentation (with rough time estimates)

 ### Pitch